One of the biggest causes of frustration in today’s businesses is a lack of internal document organization.

 - Configure Sharing Permissions — The security of your organization’s sensitive and proprietary information hinges on having the proper documents accessible to the right people.
 To make this easy, SharePoint enables you to configure sharing permissions with only relevant collaborators, whether they be your vendors, clients, or contractors.

 - Connect SharePoint with Microsoft Teams — Alone, Microsoft Teams is already a powerful collaboration tool in business, but its value compounds when utilized in tandem with SharePoint.
 When combined, your teams will be able to share and talk about shared information and applications—all while chatting in real-time.

-- Planner Integration — Having a diverse set of tools for your business is good; having several connected tools is even better.
+- Planner Integration — Having a diverse set of tools for your business is good; having several connected devices is even better.
 With Planner integration, your business can keep workflow tasks and their relevant documents in the same place.
-If you already have a plan with Planner, you can easily insert it into SharePoint using Planner web part.
+If you already have a plan with Planner, you can easily insert it into SharePoint using the Planner web part.
 So next time your business is onboarding a new team member, and you need them to complete a task, they’ll be able to quickly find the information they need to get it done—all without leaving your SharePoint application.

 What are the benefits of using SharePoint for your organization?